 Offers an introduction to using Microsoft Outlook communication and scheduling as a business tool.
 This course is designed to prepare students with a full understanding of features available in Microsoft Outlook.
 Topics include email, contacts, schedule management, and instant messaging.
+Prerequisite: None

-BTEC 149 S,F,W,Sp 1 credit INTERNET FUNDAMENTALS RE
+BTEC 149S,F,W,Sp1 creditINTERNET FUNDAMENTALSRE

-Offers an introduction to the Internet, the organizations that manage the Internet, and capabilities of the Internet in today's world.
-A Web browser is used to access the World Wide Web, to search for information, and to perform other basic Internet functions.
-(Formerly known as CS 108)
+Offers an introduction to the Internet.
+A Web browser is used to access the World Wide Web, to send and receive email messages, to search for information, and to perform other basic Internet functions.
+Prerequisites: None